-See the Author's Note following this story to find out about other books in the Outlaw Galaxy series or to get Bill Smith's newsletter.
+See the Author's Note following this story to find out about other books in the Outlaw Galaxy series.

 Shyeean was leading the group when he held up his hand, motioning for them to stop.
 In the darkness, Charrogarn nearly stumbled, but his guardian, Kson, grabbed his hand and stopped his fall.
 Behind Charrogarn, the four other Ran'daggor warriors scattered from the trail, silently slipping into the brush.